wh-alice/mig_visualstudio/vs/test/using-a-lab-environment-for-your-application-lifecycle.md

 ---
-title: "Using a Lab Environment for Your Application Lifecycle | hehe" ms.custom: "" ms.date: "10/03/2016"
+title: "Using a Lab Environment for Your Application Lifecycle" ms.custom: "" ms.date: "10/03/2016"
 ms.prod: "visual-studio-tfs-dev14"